Reduce background noise in Teams meetings

 When your mic is turned on in a Teams meeting or call, background noise around you—shuffling papers, slamming doors, barking dogs, and so on—can distract others.
-Teams offers three levels of noise suppression to help keep meeting participants focused.
+Teams offers three levels of noise suppression for the Teams desktop app and iOS to help keep meeting participants focused.

 Set the noise suppression level